intershop/hackathon2301-rewrite/README.md

 ## Migration
 The migration tool tries to commit changes automatically after each step.
-This fine-grained commit approach allows users to revert changes step by step if necessary.
+This fine-grained commit approach allows users to revert automatically applied changes step by step if necessary.

 Currently, this option cannot be used with a subproject because the `.git` folder is unavailable at the subproject level.